Baseball-MLB owners approve Athletics' move to Las Vegas from Oakland

 "I know this is a hard day for our fans in Oakland."

+MLB Commissioner Rob Manfred said in televised remarks that everything "humanly possible" was done to avoid a relocation but that there was "never a deal in Oakland."

+"I know this is a terrible day for fans in Oakland," he said.
+"I understand that."

-(Reporting by Steve Keating and Rory Carroll in Las Vegas; Writing by Amy Tennery in New York; Editing by Frank Pingue)
+(Reporting by Steve Keating and Rory Carroll in Las Vegas; Writing by Amy Tennery in New York; Editing by Frank Pingue and Muralikumar Anantharaman)

 ((Amy.Tennery@thomsonreuters.com; 917-361-8594;))